RootRez/publisher-api-docs/README.md

 ## Environments

-Prior to being given a production key your application will need to be certified by the RootRez development team.
-Depending on how you’re integrating with RootRez will determine whether you will develop to sandbox or staging.
+Prior to being given a production key your application will need to be certified by the RootRez development team in our sandbox environment.

 **Sandbox**